 - Matters of the Heart (Spring)

-- On campus screening events: HIV, STI testing etc.
+- On campus screening events: HIV, STI, mental health

 - Awareness booths featuring information on alcohol, tobacco, and drug abuse awareness, healthy relationships, sexual education, cancer prevention, body image and eating disorders, etc.

 For more information please contact:

 Randii Harrald MS, CHES